lyuben-todorov/piko/docs/protocol.md

 The goal of this protocol is to consistently _verify_ the sequence of an unbounded stream of events.
 This excludes
 storage.
 The cluster relies on each node having a synchronized clock.

+Each node is keeping track of a local a min-heap priority queue of 'resource locks'.
+The top of the priority queue gives resource ownership to the node who requested it.
+The node with resource ownership must then release it.

+### ResourceLock
+Client pushes message to node `A`. `A` sends its resource lock to every neighbouring node.
+Upon receiving a resource lock, each node inserts it into its resource queue and acknowledges the request.
+Upon receiving all acknowledges, `A` inserts the lock into its own resource queue.
+### ResourceRelease
+Each node should always operate on the same `root` resource lock of the priority queue.
 ### What shouldn't happen
 * Node A receives ResourceRequest for message `a` at `t` and dispatches its acknowledgement at a later time `t'`.
 *Between* `t` and `t'` a local client tries to send a message `b` to the cluster.